 Higher-order macroeconomic and distributional impacts

-The structure pf the Italian economy in 2050 will be different from the one in 2007 because of: i) socioeconomic changes, ii) the intensification of climate change impacts, and iii) the implementation of mitigation policies.
+The structure of the Italian economy in 2050 will be different from the one in 2007 because of: i) socioeconomic changes, ii) the intensification of climate change impacts, and iii) the implementation of mitigation policies.
 The higher order assessment (HO) aims to capture all these elements and their interactions.
 We first create a baseline (BAU) scenario up to 2050 based on possible socioeconomic and technological changes in terms of population, employment, income, and emission intensity.
 The baseline is not a forecast, but a hypothetical counterfactual future in which climate policies and climate impacts are not considered.
 This scenario relies on historical data up to 2016-17 and on the Shared Socioeconomic Pathways (SSPs) (O’Neill et al. 2017) afterwards.
 Specifically, we use the SSP2 "Middle of the Road" scenario, a pathway in which social, economic and technological trends follow historical patterns (Riahi et al. 2017).

 In 2050, households’ aggregate demand for all goods across Italian regions increases by 40% and aggregate prices decrease by 30%, therefore keeping the expenditure quite stable.
 The downscaling module, described in Section 3.3, makes it possible to evaluate how the aggregate changes in prices and quantities affect individual household expenditure patterns across regions.
 Expenditure deciles in 2050 are then redefined and consumption patterns compared to those of the base year 2007.
 Baseline energy expenditure goes up in most of northern, central Italian regions, driven by the increase in gas and petroleum product demand and prices, and by the prevailing rise in electricity use that offsets the price reduction (Figure A6 - left).
 Lazio and Liguria experience the highest reduction in energy expenditure, driven by the prevailing contraction in fuel demand.
 In the bottom decile, baseline energy expenditure drops on average by 18% (-1 Euro per month) and increases by 11% (+3 Euro per month) in the top decile (Figure A6 - right).
 The prevalence of fuel poverty does not change significantly, and only small variations, in the range -0.7% and 0.8% percentage points with respect to 2007, are observed at the regional level (Figure A7).
 The number of poor slightly increases because of population growth (Table 2).

 Climate change impacts on energy demand are simulated by imposing globally exogenous shifts (see Section 3.2) on households’ fuel consumption as described in Section 3.3.
 The outcome is a set of two impact scenarios of moderate (RCP4.5) and severe (RCP8.5) warming that are downscaled to the household level and com- pared to the baseline.
-The moderate climate change scenario (RCP4.5-CTAX) is a mitigation scenario requiring a global carbon tax that reaches 150 US$2007/ton of CO2 (see Appendix 5).
+The moderate climate change scenario (RCP4.5-CTAX) is a mitigation scenario requiring a global carbon tax that reaches 150 US$2007/tonne of CO2 (see Appendix 5).